Working online has become increasingly common as the pandemic-induced economy pushed millions to relocate to the digital world.

 Applying for a job, you should always consider how the company or employer handles their payments and what the process would look like.
 If the employer requires you to transfer the money from one account to another after receiving payment, you should start asking why?
-Having an employee transfer money from one account to another looks like money laundering, which is considered a federal crime.
+Having an employee transfer money from one account to another looks like money laundering, a federal crime.

 Working in a highly digital world of online payment and remittances options, companies will usually have more than a way to pay their remote employees.
 Bank wiring could be the most common, but these can come at higher costs for the company itself.
 Platforms such as PayPal, Xoom, Money Gram, or other e-wallets all exist for the convenience of having more access to foreign currencies and global payment options.

 Large companies would usually make use of one or another, and while this may only be important during your time of work, it should be clearly stated during the interview process how you would like to receive your payments.
 Companies take great care of tracking expenses and where their money is being sent.
 If you encounter any suspicious activities during the interview process, or perhaps during your time as an employee in terms of financial remuneration, there should be clear signs that the job you've applied for could be fake.